axibase/atsd-use-cases/python-budget/README.md

 | 2008 | -1054.96              |
 | 2007 | -535.13               |

-As a result, the estimated annual budget balance is now a deficit of `$685` billion, a number that is materially different from the estimated surplus of `$15` million.
+As a result, the estimated annual budget balance is now a deficit of `$685` billion, a number that is materially different from the estimated surplus of `$15` billion.

 The above query may be executed in the ATSD web console or using the [ATSD API Client for Python](https://github.com/axibase/atsd-api-python), where the data may be queried using SQL and converted to `pandas` dataframes for further analysis.